1. Definitions and Interpretation

 7.1 Unless otherwise stated in the MLSA or the Order Confirmation, the Seller warrants that the Marine Lubricants shall meet the descriptions, specifications and applications set out in the Marine Lubricants Handbook.
 The foregoing constitutes the whole of the Seller’s obligations with respect to the description, quality and fitness for purpose of the Marine Lubricants.
 To the extent permissible, all statutory or other terms, conditions or warranties, express or implied, regarding the description, quality or fitness for purpose of the Marine Lubricants (including without limitation those set out in the Sale of Goods Act 1979 in the United Kingdom) are excluded.

-7.2 Where the Marine Lubricants were delivered in bulk by barge, the Seller shall be entitled to take, where operationally possible and for the purposes of quality control, up to two (2) composite retain samples during the course of supply of the Marine Lubricants being supplied by barge.
+7.3 Where the Marine Lubricants were delivered in bulk by barge, the Seller shall be entitled to take, where operationally possible and for the purposes of quality control, up to two (2) composite retain samples during the course of supply of the Marine Lubricants being supplied by barge.
 Each sample shall be given a unique identification number, which shall be recorded on the Marine Lubricants Delivery Receipt.
-One sample shall be retained by the barge and one sample shall be given to an authorised representative of the receiving Vessel, who shall be requested to sign for receipt.
+One sample shall be retained by the barge and one sample shall be given to an authorized representative of the receiving Vessel, who shall be requested to sign for receipt.
 In the event of claim relating to quality, condition or description, only the contents of these two sealed and labelled samples shall be considered valid for testing at an independent laboratory selected and agreed by both Parties.
 The result of testing of such independent laboratory shall be final, binding and conclusive on the Parties, save for fraud or manifest error.
 The barge samples shall be retained for no longer than 6 months from the date of supply.

 8. Determination of Quantity